obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Extending ObsidianHtml/Modules.md

 hi from the second run
 ```

+If you don't set `persistent: True` on the first invocation, the module will not be stored, and thus not retrievable in the second run.
+If you don't set it at the second run, the module system will create a new module object, as that is the default behavior.

 # Metamodules
 These modules apply to the running of other modules.
 They do not apply to themselves or other metamodules.